DWTechs/Checkard.js/README.md

  * @param {unknown} v - The value to check.
  * @param {Comparator | null} [comparator=null] - An optional comparator function to compare the array length.
  * @param {number | null} [limit=null] - An optional limit to compare the array length against.
- * @returns {boolean} True if the value is an array and meets the comparator and limit conditions, otherwise false.
+ * @returns {boolean} True if the value is an array and meets the limit conditions, otherwise false.
  */
 isArray<T = unknown>(
     v: unknown,